Cloudy mornings and clear evenings on a gas giant exoplanet

+The spectra of exoplanet atmospheres are affected by aerosols (clouds and hazes) of uncertain origin.
+Proposed aerosol formation mechanisms include gas condensation or photochemical reactions.
+We measure the transmission spectrum of the tidally locked gas giant exoplanet WASP-94A~b and identify asymmetry in its atmosphere.
+The morning limb is cooler and cloudy, while the evening limb is hotter and exhibits gaseous H$_2$O absorption features.
+We interpret this difference as due to the formation of cloud droplets near the morning limb, which evaporate during circulation to the evening limb.
+The dominant aerosols are clouds cycling between the day and night sides of the atmosphere, not photochemical hazes.
+The resulting asymmetry can severely bias chemical abundance measurements, unless limb-resolved spectroscopy is available.

-Aerosols are ubiquitous in the atmospheres of solar system planets \cite{baines09,sromovsky2009uranus} and observations of exoplanets have shown that they play a prominent role in their atmospheres too, significantly shaping their observable properties \cite{sing16,inglis24,miles22,kempton23,wakeford17,gao23,ehrenreich20}.
-Their impact on the observable spectra of exoplanet atmospheres is multifaceted, including the muting of gaseous absorption features, the addition of new spectral features and slopes, atmospheric heating or cooling, and alterations to atmospheric chemistry.
-But our understanding of the nature of atmospheric aerosols, their distribution across the three dimensions of exoplanetary atmospheres, and the atmospheric physical processes governing their properties have remained severely limited.
-Whether aerosols in highly irradiated giant exoplanets (or ``hot Jupiters") are primarily composed of condensate clouds formed out of complex minerals (clouds hereafter) \cite{miles22,visscher2010apj,wakeford15,gao2020aerosol,wakeford17} or are made through complex photochemical reactions driven by intense UV irradiation (hazes hereafter)\cite{porco05,lavega20}-- is a long-standing question.
-Mineral clouds formed through condensation have been theorized and observationally probed for few hot Jupiters \cite{wakeford15,wakeford17,fortney05,grant23,inglis24}.
-But theoretical studies, laboratory experiments, and some observations have found that photochemically produced hazes, in addition to condensation clouds, might play a major role in shaping hot Jupiter atmospheres as well \cite{steinrueck23,fleury19,Arfaux22,kempton17,pont08,Estrela21,gibson12,carter20}.
+Aerosols are ubiquitous in the atmospheres of planets in the Solar System \cite{baines09} and have been observed in exoplanet atmospheres\cite{sing16,inglis24,ehrenreich20}.
+Aerosols affect the observed spectra of exoplanet atmospheres by muting gaseous absorption features, introducing additional spectral features, and changing the continuum slope \cite{inglis24,kempton23,gao23,wakeford15}.
+Physically, aerosols can cause atmospheric heating or cooling, and alter atmospheric chemistry.
+There is limited information about the nature of these aerosols, their three dimensional (3D) atmospheric distribution, and the physical processes that determine their properties.
+It is debated whether aerosols in the atmospheres of highly irradiated giant exoplanets (known as hot Jupiters) are predominantly clouds formed through condensation of minerals from atmospheric gases \cite{visscher2010apj,wakeford15} or hazes produced by photochemical reactions driven by ultraviolet (UV) radiation from the host star\cite{porco05,lavega20,kempton17}.